-- (a) Violate the spirit or intent of the adopted Town of Genesee Comprehensive Land Use Plan 2035 or this Code as amended from time to time; - (b) Be contrary to the public health, safety or general welfare; - (c) Be hazardous, harmful, noxious, offensive or a nuisance by reason of appearance, noise, dust, smoke, odor or other similar factors. - (d) Violate the purpose and intent of the Waukesha County Development Plan.
+Violate the spirit or intent of the adopted Town of Oconomowoc Comprehensive Land Use Plan - 2035 or this Code as amended from time to time;

+- (b) Be contrary to the public health, safety or general welfare; - (c) Be hazardous, harmful, noxious, offensive or a nuisance by reason of appearance, noise, dust, smoke, odor or other similar factors.

 Except as may be specifically otherwise provided for by this Code, any such use shall conform to any building location, height, and area regulations of the district in which it is located.
 The Town Plan Commission may also require compliance with such other conditions as may be deemed necessary by the specific situation.
-Where it is required that building plans, site plans and plan of operation be submitted to the Town Plan Commission, such plans shall include such detail as the Town Plan Commission may require, to enable the Town Plan Commission to make their determination.
+Where it is required that building plans, site plans and plan of operation be submitted to the Town Plan Commission may require, to enable the Town Plan Commission to make their determination.

-(5) Determination
+(5) Determination.